Home

 ~ Son Hiram "Glenn" Hyatt ~

-Son Hiram "Glenn" Hyatt (1893- ? ) was born in November 1893.
+Son Hiram "Glenn" Hyatt (1892-1917) was born on Nov.
+3, 1892.

-~ Son Richard "Clyde" Hyatt ~
+~ Son Richard "Christy" Hyatt ~

-Son Richard "Clyde" Hyatt (1895- ? ) was born in April 1895.
+Son Richard "Christy" Hyatt (1894-1915) was born on April 8, 1894.

 ~ Son Robert L. Hyatt ~

 Son Robert L. Hyatt (1897-1917) was born in July 1897.
-He apparently died unmarried, at the age of 20.

-The Courier of Aug.
+The Connellsville Courier of Aug.
 24, 1917 reported that "Robert Hyatt who has been ill at his home for some time, died on Wednesday evening.
 Interment will be made in the Sugar Loaf cemetery."

 ~ Son Alonzo "Reid" Hyatt ~

 Son Alonzo "Reid" Hyatt (1900-1970) was born on March 10, 1900 at Ohiopyle.
-He married Lulu Morrison.
-They had two daughters -- Bertha Hyatt and Gertrude Marshall.

 In September 1918, Reid registered for the military draft during World War I. On his card, the registrar noted that Reid had blue eyes and brown hair, and that he was employed as a farmer by his father.
 His mother was named as his "nearest relative."